 - Can the site generate random numbers?
 What for?

-This is useful in a number of situations, like flipping a coin might be:
+This is useful in a number of situations, like flipping a coin or rolling a die

 - Simple 'coin tosses':

 Use /random 2 to get a number either 1 or 2.